 MNIST is a handwritten digit recognition dataset containing 60,000 training examples and 10,000 test examples.
 Each example is a 28x28 single channel grayscale image.
-The dataset in a binary format could be downloaded from Yann LeCun's website.
-We have created a script get-mnist.sh to download the dataset, and it will call mnist.convert.jl to convert the binary dataset into a HDF5 file that Mocha can read.
+The dataset can be downloaded in a binary format from Yann Le-Cun's website.
+We have created a script get-mnist.sh to download the dataset, and it calls mnist.convert.jl to convert the binary dataset into a HDF5 file that Mocha can read.